marius-m/wt4/README.md

 ### Basic use

 * To start/stop timer press "Play"
-* You can edit time whenever clock is running
+* Edit time/date whenever clock is running
-* Issue field works as a search (Must be synced with remote).
+* Issue field works as a search (If no issues are found, try refreshing!)
-	* If task cant be found, just put in issue number
-	* Issue details can be viewed by pressing 'Forward' (next to search)
-	* New issue can be created by pressing 'New'
-	* Setting can be opened by hitting 'Settings'
-* Logs are updated automatically (Can change behavior in the settings) or can 'force' update manually by pressing on the status bar below
+* Logs can update automatically or by manual trigger by pressing 'Update' button.
 * Logged work is shown in the table below.
 	* Right click lets you update/delete/clone a log
 	* Bubbles indicate the state log is in